andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 source .venv/bin/activate   # activate your virtual environment
 ```

 We're going to use Meltano to manage our ELT (not ETL!) pipelines, each of which will extract data from some source and load that data into a target database.
-If we were rolling our own ETL solution by hand, we would probably be writing an awful lot of custom python code for each data extraction and loading process, but fortunately the open-source [Singer](https://www.singer.io/) standard composes these processes into interchangable sets of "taps" (data sources) and "targets" (load destinations).
+If we were rolling our own ETL solution by hand, we would probably be writing an awful lot of custom python code for each data extraction and loading process, but fortunately the open-source [Singer](https://www.singer.io/) standard composes these processes into interchangeable sets of "taps" (data sources) and "targets" (load destinations).
 Meltano helps abstract away much of the configuration details, and provides a convenient execution layer.
 Meltano can also handle the downstream transformation (via dbt) and orchestration (via Airflow) steps, making it convenient top-level controller for your entire project, however for illustrative purposes we're going to only use Meltano for the extraction and loading steps.

 ### Setting up Meltano